Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes research snapshot

 BEPI AI Stock Forecast Scenarios

 The BEPI AI stock forecast uses note-price scenarios rather than a single target.
-At the $15.11 reference price, the security was far below $25 par and the first optional call date was December 9, 2026.
-The bullish case needs lower required yields, stable Brookfield Renewable credit, and a credible path to par through a call or spread compression.
+At the $16.10 reference price, the security was 35.60% below $25 par and the first optional call date was December 9, 2026.
+The bullish case needs lower required yields, stable Brookfield Renewable credit, a credible path to par through a call or spread compression, and a simplification outcome that leaves the notes unaffected.
 The bearish case allows for a perpetual note remaining below par when rates, credit spreads, or liquidity worsen.
 A required financial_rigor.py three-scenario calculation was run only as an issuer-level BEP FFO proxy and is not a BEPI price target.

 Bullish case

-More likely if market yields fall, Brookfield Renewable maintains strong FFO and liquidity, the issuer signals or executes a par redemption on or after December 9, 2026, and the discount compresses before secondary-market liquidity fades.
+More likely if market yields fall, Brookfield Renewable maintains strong FFO and liquidity, the issuer signals or executes a par redemption on or after December 9, 2026, the simplification is completed without adverse treatment of outstanding notes, and the discount compresses before secondary-market liquidity fades.

 Base case

-More likely if Brookfield Renewable keeps paying interest, BEPI remains a discounted perpetual income security, rates stay broadly stable, and investors continue to require an approximately 7% to 8% current yield for subordinated credit exposure.
+More likely if Brookfield Renewable keeps paying interest, BEPI remains a discounted perpetual income security, rates stay broadly stable, the call is not yet exercised, and investors continue to require an approximately 7% to 8% current yield for subordinated credit exposure.

 Bearish case

-More likely if long-term yields or credit spreads rise, interest is deferred, Brookfield Renewable liquidity or leverage worsens, the call is not exercised, or thin trading turns a modest credit concern into a wider discount to par.
+More likely if long-term yields or credit spreads rise, interest is deferred, Brookfield Renewable liquidity or leverage worsens, the call is not exercised, the simplification creates uncertainty about the notes, or thin trading turns a modest credit concern into a wider discount to par.

 BEPI AI technical analysis